Solanacean/GrimoireDigiMusicDLL/README.md

-﻿## GrimoireDigiMusicDLL
+﻿## GrimoireDigiMusic
-GrimoireDigiMusicDLL is a wrapper which adds support for digital music (MP3) to Grimoire: Heralds of the Winged Exemplar.
+GrimoireDigiMusic is a wrapper which adds support for digital music (MP3) to Grimoire: Heralds of the Winged Exemplar.
 It is compatible with both Grimoire V1 and V2.

 ### Building from source code